moomoomoo309/pidginBot/README.md

 # pidginBot
 A bot built on top of pidgin/finch (Maybe other libpurple clients?) using the DBus interface.
 It can:

--Send messages to and from chats across different (libpurple supported) chat protocols.
+- Send messages to and from chats across different (libpurple supported) chat protocols.
--Perform commands.
+- Perform commands.

 It can run on any linux-based system that supports libpurple.
 The bot assumes you're using konsole.
 If you aren't, switch the terminalName variable to match the terminal you use.